AI-MANIAC007/airman-data-science-assessment/README.md

 Yes.

-AI tools were used mainly for coding assistance, debugging support, and content phrasing.
+AI tools were used as an assistance mechanism for code generation support, debugging, visualization suggestions, and report structuring.
+All calculations, assumptions, and outputs were manually reviewed and verified.

 ---